webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 end of the animation.
-Setting the [[svg/attributes/begin|'''begin''']] to '''0s''' makes it execute immediately, and the [[svg/attributes/dur|'''dur''']] sets a one-second duration over which the animation executes.
+Setting the [[svg/attributes/begin|'''begin''']] to '''0s''' makes it execute immediately, and the [[svg/attributes/dur|'''dur''']] sets a half-second duration over which the animation executes.

 Instead of nesting the animation, you can also link the element you want to animate indirectly.
 However, the animation can only be applied